Cefneithin

 The local rugby club, Cefneithin RFC, was founded in 1922.

+Cefneithin has a primary school and a secondary school.
+The latter, Ysgol Maes Y Gwendraeth, was re-opened in 2016 after an extensive renovation and an £18.4 million investment; it has 1,000 pupils, including a sixth form of approximately 150, and resources for children with additional learning needs.
+Prior to 2016 when the school was called Ysgol Gyfun Maes Yr Yrfa, some of its famous pupils include Nigel Owens (international rugby referee), Jonathan Edwards (MP for Carmarthen East and Dinefwr), TV presenter Alex Jones and British & Irish Lions rugby player Dwayne Peel.

 Blaenhirwaun Colliery was situated just outside Cefneithin and was near the extremity of the coalfield.
 It produced high grade anthracite with an output of about 350 tons per day.
 360 people were employed below ground and 80 on the surface.
 It was served by two vertical shafts sunk to the Green Vein.
 The No.1 shaft was 10 ft in diameter and 155 yd deep and was the upcast.
 It was equipped with a Walker Paddle fan which produced about 55000 cuft of air per minute at a water gauge of 3.125 in.
 The No. 2 shaft was 13 ft in diameter and 212 yd deep and was the downcast and winding shaft for men and materials.

 The former Colliery has been regenerated to become the Mynydd Mawr Woodland Park - a mix of broadleaved woodland and grassland which is home to a diverse collection of wildlife.
 The area includes footpaths, picnic facilities, information points and a track for mountain bikers and horseriders.

 The National Cycle Network passes by Cefneithin RFC's playing field, "Cae Carwyn James," and cyclists can use this former railway line to reach the seaside locations of Llanelli and Burry Port.